finnvoor/StaticLogger/README.md

 # StaticLogger
-A simple Swift macro that adds a static `logger` method to a class, struct, or enum, with a default subsystem and category based on the bundle identifier and type name.
+A simple Swift macro that adds a static `logger` method to a class, struct, actor, or enum, with a default subsystem and category based on the bundle identifier and type name.

 ## Usage